meltwater/secretary/README.md

 with other environment config and encrypted secrets.
 This enables users with access to the *config repo* to encrypt secrets and store them in the config.

-Generate a new *deploy* key for each deployment and encrypt secrets once more using both *deploy* and *service* keys.
+Generate a new *deploy* key for each deployment and insert it into the `env` element of the Marathon app config.
 [Lighter](https://github.com/meltwater/lighter) will perform this step automatically given this config example

 *someenv/globals.yml* - stored in the Lighter *config repo*